KristoforMaynard/EmacsTabstops/README.md

 EmacsTabstops
 =============

-SublimeText plugin for dealing with source files that use Emacs' silly '8 spaces becomes a tab' behavior when the indentation of a file is some other number.
+SublimeText plugin for dealing with source files that use Emacs' silly "8 spaces becomes a tab" behavior when the indentation level of a file is some other number.

-By default, this plugin will convert tabs at the start of lines to `tabstop` number of spaces on load.
+By default, this plugin will convert tabs *at the start of lines* to `tabstop` number of spaces on load.
 Then, on save, `tabstop` number of spaces at the start of lines will be replaced with tab characters again.
-The idea being that the file will look right while you edit it, but the tabs -> spaces won't be saved back to the file.
+The idea being that the file will look right while you edit, but the tabs -> spaces won't be saved back to the file.
 This keeps the war between tabs and spaces out of diffs.

-This is not a replacement for tabstop support in Sublime Text since only tabs at the start of lines are converted.
-The reason for this is once tabs are converted to spaces, there's no straight forward way to keep track of 8 spaces in a line and 8 spaces that came from a tab character.
+This is not a replacement for emacs-like tabstop support in Sublime Text since only tabs at the start of lines are converted.
+The reason for this is to try keep the transformation invertable.
+Otherwise, there's no straight forward way to keep track of 8 spaces in a line and 8 spaces that came from a tab character.
+As it is, if editing a file with mixed tab / space indentation, there's no guarentee the transformation is invertable.

 Settings
 --------